 Don’t Label Keys

 While we’re talking about keys, I should also mention that you should never label your house keys with your name, address, or even your phone number.
 In a perfect world, a labeled set of keys would be returned to their owner, but this isn’t a perfect world, and you’re more likely to get broken into if you leave any information on a set of house keys.

 Invest In A Safe

 If you have anything small but valuable in your homes, such as jewelry or cell phones, it makes sense to keep them locked away whenever you aren’t using them.
+Consider investing in a small gun safe that can easily be hidden and you can store valuables in.
 This means that, if someone does manage to get into your home, they won’t just be able to pack as much of your stuff into their pockets as they can and run.

 Close Your Curtains

 As I mentioned earlier, burglars tend to scope out homes before breaking into them, so that they know that there is something inside worth taking.
 Because of this, you should make sure that you keep your curtains closed whenever you’re not home and at night.
 You should also put privacy film on the windows of your garage so that burglars can’t look in there either.

 Lock All Doors And Windows

 Every time you leave an exterior door or window unlocked, even if you’re home, you’re inviting burglars in for a mooch around.
 Burglars tend to either be desperate or professionals and won’t think twice about walking into your house, even if you’re there.
 Because of this, you should make sure that your doors and windows are locked at all times, and that they’re as secure as they can be.

 A home security system is a great way to keep burglars off your property or warn you if they’re trying to get in.
 There are so many different features available, so you can choose whatever fits your needs and your budget.
 Even if you can’t afford home security, sometimes a sticker or a dummy camera or alarm is enough to warn burglars off.